CNES/demcompare/docs/source/developer_guide.rst

 Bug report
 **********

-Any proven or suspected malfunction should be traced in a bug report, the latter being an issue in the Demcompare github repository.
+Any proven or suspected malfunction should be traced in a bug report, the latter being an issue in the **demcompare** github repository.

 **Don't hesitate to do so: It is best to open a bug report and quickly resolve it than to let a problem remain in the project.**
 **Notifying the potential bugs is the first way for contributing to a software.**